Why Do the Planets [Appear to] Move?

 Perhaps the planets appear to move in the same way that trees appear to move when we’re on a train.
 Just as it is not the trees that move, but rather the train; it is not the planets that move, but rather the earth.
 But … is the earth really moving?
 Moving relative to what?
 What is the frame of reference?
 Who is the earth’s observer?

 Ideas about the death of spacetime are not fringe.
-Stephen Hawking’s Holographic Principle (you can’t store information inside a volume of space, only on its surface area); Donald Hoffman’s Interface Theory (explained elegantly above); Emergence Theory as it is applied to physics (Klee Irwin, Raphael Bousso, Gerard ’t Hooft, Fotini Markopoulou, Erik and Herman Verlinde): these are some of our best and brightest minds, leaders in their fields, men and women who have been bent over their desks for decades.
+Stephen Hawking’s Holographic Principle (you can’t store information inside a volume of space, only on its area); Donald Hoffman’s Interface Theory (explained elegantly above); Emergence Theory as it is applied to physics (Klee Irwin, Raphael Bousso, Gerard ’t Hooft, Fotini Markopoulou, Erik and Herman Verlinde): these are some of our best and brightest minds, leaders in their fields, men and women who have been bent over their desks for decades.

 We take what our eyes deliver to our brains as frank information.
 I believe it is not frank information; it is being filtered through a lens.
 The speed of light.
 The greater the degree of curvature of the lens, the faster the speed.